yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 === TODO

+[ ] There is bug where transforms seems to be updating the input [ ] support for @last?
+[ ] Support for multiple streams?
+	[ ] Debug
+	[ ] Generic Loop
+	[ ] Node to group
+	[ ] Node to split by condition/field
+[ ] Generate reduction of metrics.
+Avg, Min, Max, etc of a numeric stream [ ] Get N property as a independent value.
+Get first, get last, etc.
 [ ] Improve self prunning so more objects are kept
 [ ] Spline sampling interior in non grid pattern
-[ ] There is but where transforms seems to be updating the input [ ] ALlow to filter rows in the instpector
+[ ] ALlow to filter rows in the instpector
 [ ] Hightlight the selector row from the inspector in the 3D [ ] Add noise to position
-[ ] Make vector from float's, maybe autopromote float -> vector3
-[ ] The sample spline is not honoring the uniform interval override value [ ] Math Node.
+[ ] Math Node.
 Should hide/not require some inputs when not needed.
 Like Abs [ ] Math Node.
 Should be easier to add a constant +float/+int/-vector at least [ ] Support for Vector4/Color/PackedVector4Array -> Read SubAttributes / MathNode / SetAttribute / Use in Debug if exists